kellyelton/docs.exceptionless.com/contents/sendingerrors.md

 ---
 layout: docs
-title: Basic Usage
+title: Sending Errors
-prev_section: installation
+prev_section: configuration
 next_section: troubleshooting
-permalink: /contents/usage/
+permalink: /contents/sendingerrors/
 ---

 The Jekyll gem makes a `jekyll` executable available to you in your Terminal